 - They’ll be more engaged with higher productivity and deliver better results ✅

 - Moreover, you’ll save money because you will spend less money than you would hiring externally ✅

 How to find your best people and decide whom to promote

-1. Be transparent about your promotion criteria.
-Every employee should know which role they can be promoted to, as well as what kind of behavior and skillsets are expected from them if they want to get promoted.
+- Be transparent about your promotion criteria.
+Every employee should know which role(s) they can be promoted to, as well as what kind of behaviour and skillsets they need to qualify.

-4. Consider personality traits besides KPIs.
+- Consider personality traits besides KPIs.
 Sometimes, someone who doesn’t have exceptional results can be an excellent manager because of their communication or project management skills.
 With the right mix of hard data and reports from your department managers, you shouldn’t have a hard time identifying which employees to promote as part of your talent plan.